 LB: It’s kind of like a balloon, if you keep putting air into it and don’t let the air out, it’s just going to explode isn’t it, it’s the same thing with your emotions.

-D: And you know, let people know how you feel cause as you say with the balloon, it’s like you know, it’s like a bottle of pop the more you shake it up the more…
+It’s like a bottle of pop the more you shake it up the more…

 LB: The bigger the explosion after.

 D: Yeah, so you know get, take the lid off, let the gas out and…

 LB: Try to stay as flat as you can basically?